-Private students loans are the #1 way that student loan borrowers get into trouble.
+Private students loans are the primary way that student loan borrowers get into trouble.
 Hands down.
-The reason is that the Federal government has limits on the amount that you can borrow for Federal Student Loans.
-And there is a reason for those limits – so that you don't get in debt over your head.
+The reason is that the Federal government has limits on the amount that you can borrow for Federal student loans.
+And there is a reason for those limits — so that you don’t get in debt over your head.

-However, some people just don't learn.
-They think that, hey, I need more money for school, let's go see where else I can get it.
-And banks are happy to lend for student loans – BECAUSE THEY MUST BE REPAID.
-ALWAYS.
+However, some people just don’t learn.
+They think, Hey, I need more money for school, let’s go see where else I can get it.
+And banks are happy to lend for student loans — because they must be repaid.
+Always.

 In some cases, there are very valid reasons to get private student loans.
 Say you want to be a doctor, and you need $200,000 for medical school.
 That could be an exception to the rule about getting private student loans, because your income as a doctor will easily cover the student loan payments.